wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/SDSQuickStart.md

 # SDS quick start

-This topic provides quick start instructions to get data into the Edge Storage component using the Sequential Data Store (SDS) REST API.
+This topic provides quick start instructions to get data into the EDS storage component using the Sequential Data Store (SDS) REST API.

-Prerequisites:
-  * Edge Data Store installed
-  * Edge Data Store accessible through a REST API using the default installed port (5590)

 ## Create an SDS type